Shingles vaccine

 People with a weakened immune system

-Previously, some people with a weakened immune system (for example, due to cancer treatment) were unable to receive the Shingles vaccine.
+Some people with a weakened immune system (for example, due to cancer treatment) were previously unable to receive the Shingles vaccine, as the vaccine used was a live vaccine which contained a weakened chickenpox virus (varicella-zoster virus), similar to the chickenpox vaccine.